solo-io/gloo/docs/content/guides/traffic_management/request_processing/transformations/debug_logging/_index.md

 ---
-title: Transformation Debug Logging
+title: Debug logging for transformations
 weight: 50
 description: Debug complex sequences of transformations.
 ---

-In this tutorial we will see how to use Gloo Edge's debug logging feature to debug complex sequences of transformations.
+You can use Gloo Edge's debug logging feature to debug complex sequences of transformations.

 {{% notice warning %}}
 This feature has the potential to log sensitive information.
-We do not recommend enabling this feature in production environments.
+Do not enable this feature in production environments.
 {{% /notice %}}

-## Setup
+## Before you begin
 {{< readfile file="/static/content/setup_postman_echo.md" markdown="true">}}

-Let's also create a simple Virtual Service that matches any path and routes all traffic to our Upstream:
+Next, create a simple Virtual Service that matches any path and routes all traffic to the Upstream:

 {{< tabs >}}
 {{< tab name="kubectl" codelang="yaml">}}